paperjoob/CMS-PHP/README.md

 A content management system built with PHP and Bootstrap.
 Functionalities include:
 - Searching for keywords
-- Add new categories from the Admin side
+- Add new categories, delete, and edit from the Admin side
-- Delete categories

 To build the database, checkout the database.sql file.